Under 2 hours

 - Once you’ve removed the nut, lift the cartridge straight up.

-If you still can’t remove the cartridge, your faucet likely has a retaining clip.
+- If you still can’t remove the cartridge, your faucet likely has a retaining clip.
 The clip is a narrow piece of brass, shaped like a horseshoe.
 Using needle nose pliers, pull it straight out.
-The cartridge should come out now.

 After the cartridge is out, look inside the faucet.
 Some faucets have an O-ring.
 It looks like a round rubber O or washer.
 You may just see a spring.
 Take out both pieces: